docarray/docarray/README.md

 )
 ```

-Of course, you rarely work with a single data point at a time, especially in Machine Learning applications.
+You rarely work with a single data point at a time, especially in machine learning applications.
 That's why you can easily collect multiple `Documents`:

 ### Collect multiple `Documents`